 Asthma is the most common chronic condition affecting children.
 Asthma is a serious and potentially life threatening respiratory condition which must be treated promptly and appropriately.
 Students diagnosed with asthma will be prescribed a 'reliever' inhaler by their GP (commonly Salbutamol, trade name is Ventolin) for use during an asthma attack or exacerbation of their symptoms.
+All staff have received on-line asthma training.
 See SVET Asthma Policy for further details.